mighdoll/thimbleberry/doc/Utilities.md

 1. Write a function that will create an instance of your shader with benchmark data.
-   The benchmark function takes a `GPUDevice` as a parameter, and returns the size of the benchmark data and a function `commands(gpuCommandEncoder)` that the benchmark runner will call to run your shader.
+   The benchmark function takes a `GPUDevice` as a parameter, and returns the size of the benchmark data and a function with the signature `commands(gpuCommandEncoder)` that the benchmark runner will call to run your shader.

    ```ts